intergiro/developer-portal/docs/merchant/merchant/create.md

 # Create

-A Intergiro Merchant is created by posting a [Merchant](./reference#merchant) to the merchant endpoint.
+A Intergiro Merchant is created by posting a [Merchant](./reference.html#merchant) without the id property to the merchant endpoint.

 ``` {1}
 POST /v1/merchant